EduardVavrynchuk/BlogRestApi/README.md

 # BlogRestApi

 This REST app allow to create/update/delete posts.
-Also user can get all posts or only own and get post by ID.
+Also user can get all posts or only own and retrieve post info by Id of post.

 Application contain only one user role - PUBLISHER.